ibm-cloud-docs/event-notifications/en-notices.md

 If you add terms to a covered work in accord with this section, you must place, in the relevant source files, a statement of the additional terms that apply to those files, or a notice indicating where to find the applicable terms.

-Additional terms, permissive or non-permissive, may be stated in the form of a separately written license, or stated as exceptions; the above requirements apply either way.
+Additional terms, permissive or non-permissive, may be stated in the form of a separately written license, or stated as exceptions; the requirements apply either way.

 ## 8. Termination
 {: #en-notice-term}